Where will we ride, and what is the schedule?

 Our route follows a relatively new route with more rails-to-trails sections, fewer interactions with cars and less climbing than other traditional routes across the country.
 The journey starts in Seattle, Washington state, and will end on the East coast at Washington D.C.
 Along the way, we’ll be focusing on passing through Anabaptist communities, and on communities that are impacted by climate change in different ways.

-The map below shows our current route plans, click here to explore the route in more detail.
+The map below shows our current route plans.
 (Route subject to some changes yet)

 Can I participate if I don’t want to ride the entire journey?